OpenAtomFoundation/pika/README.md

 #### Purpose

-On different pika worker threads, we test the pika max QPS.
+With different number of pika worker threads, we test pika's max QPS.

 #### Condition